 Jackson EMC: 770-963-6166 http://www.jacksonemc.com/

 Sawnee EMC: 770-887-2363 http://www.sawnee.com/

 Contact your Insurance company.
 Most Homeowners policies cover damage from falling trees, be sure to call your agent as soon as possible.

-Contact your local Arborist or Tree Care Specialist.
+Contact your local Arborist.
 Don't have one?
 Thats ok, now you do.